CJPE webinar on Managing Sexual Offenders

-In the morning of Tuesday 30 November, the partners of the Criminal Justice Platform Europe (CJPE) (EuroPris, CEP and the European Forum for Restorative Justice) will organise a webinar on the management of sexual offenders.
+In the morning of Tuesday 30 November, the partners of the Criminal Justice Platform Europe (CJPE) (EuroPris, CEP and the European Forum for Restorative Justice) organised a webinar on the management of sexual offenders.

 Managing the reintegration of persons convicted of a sexual offence in the community is challenging for probation professionals, prison staff as well as restorative justice experts.
 Reintegration of so-called sex offenders in the community still can cause a lot of commotion and professionals have to deal with this from day to day.